orstavik/JoiComponents/book/chapter7_html_comp/3_Pattern_BackstopAttribute.md

 (in the know) to flip one or more of its attributes while at the same time blocking any reaction to the attribute change by the element.

-To acccomplish this task, the custom element implementing the BackstopMethod pattern:
+To accomplish this task, the custom element implementing the BackstopMethod pattern:
 1. creates an internal property for that specifies an attribute value,
 2. every time the `attributeChangedCallback` for this attribute changes, it will check if its value is the same as this internal property.
 If it is, it will void this internal property and return.